SenorTacoo/FibbageCustomQuestionsEditor/README.md

 # FibbageXLCustomQuestionsEditor
-Have you ever wondered if it is possible to play custom questions in Fibbage?
-Well, now it is.
-Fibbage Custom Questions Editor allows to create your own set of questions.
+Have you ever wondered if it's possible to play custom questions in Fibbage?
+Well, now you can.
+The Fibbage Custom Questions Editor allows you to create your own set of questions.

-If you would like to check how to use this editor, check this link https://www.youtube.com/watch?v=_iH4B7u11Ls
+If you would like to check how to use this editor, check [this link](https://youtu.be/TY3AOG5B-iw)